Best Online Degrees in: Business Administration Healthcare

 Online business administration healthcare degrees can help prepare you for a wide variety of careers in medical and health services management.
 Some of those careers include nursing home administration, clinical management, health information management, administration, and assistant administration.
 These professionals manage the delivery of healthcare services, supervise the work of others, hire and train healthcare workers, manage finances, and organize records, among other responsibilities.

 The typical minimum requirement for medical and health services management positions is a bachelor’s degree coupled with several years of appropriate experience, although it’s not uncommon for people in these positions to hold a master’s degree in a relevant area like health services, business administration, public health, or public administration, according to the U.S. Bureau of Labor Statistics (BLS).
 In all 50 states, nursing home administrators must also be licensed, and in some states, administrators of assisted-living facilities must be licensed as well, the BLS notes.
 Significantly high employment growth is expected in the industry as the baby boomers age, leading to a greater demand for healthcare services.
-As a result of this demand, the BLS projects 22% employment growth between 2010 and 2020 as the number of healthcare facilities increases, creating new jobs for those who manage such facilities.
+As a result of this demand, the BLS projects 22% employment growth as the number of healthcare facilities increases, creating new jobs for those who manage such facilities.